elavinal/p4-int/README.md

 h2 should receive the INT report and h4 a message without INT headers (except for some metadata traces)

-##Getting Started
+## Getting Started

--Follow the p4-guide accordingly to you distribution : https://github.com/jafingerhut/p4-guide
+- Follow the p4-guide accordingly to you distribution : https://github.com/jafingerhut/p4-guide

--If your distribution is Ubuntu 20.04 or higher you might have to install pip2 and python 2 by hand.
+- If your distribution is Ubuntu 20.04 or higher you might have to install pip2 and python 2 by hand.
   If so, follow this guide : https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/

--P4C is required to compile the different P4 programs and can be obtained here : https://github.com/p4lang/p4c
+- P4C is required to compile the different P4 programs and can be obtained here : https://github.com/p4lang/p4c